Logo

 Talking trends: How Liverpool concede

-Liverpool concede headerTHE purpose of this article is – as the title indicates – to take a look at how FC have conceded their goals this season.
+Liverpool concede headerTHE purpose of this article is – as the title indicates – to take a look at how Liverpool FC have conceded their goals this season.

-The impression I and many others have after 29 league games with in charge is that we have struggled to defend on set pieces, crosses in general and in the transition phase – and my very simplistic assumption/hypothesis is that a large part of our goals against have come from various types of set pieces and crosses.
+The impression I and many others have after 29 league games with Brendan Rodgers in charge is that we have struggled to defend on set pieces, crosses in general and in the transition phase – and my very simplistic assumption/hypothesis is that a large part of our goals against have come from various types of set pieces and crosses.

 Not exactly controversial or ground breaking, but still worth investigating.